 National Aboriginal Day

-The Green Party of Ontario has and will continue to work with First Nations leaders to protect the land and drinking water both within indigenous communities and across the province.
-We have so much to learn about sustainability from our indigenous sisters and brothers.
-And we must act on their wisdom.
+Going forward, it is also integral that we move beyond consultation to full partnership, participation, and respect when making land-use and development decisions that affect Aboriginal communities.
+The Green Party of Ontario has and will continue to work with First Nations leaders to protect the land and drinking water both within Aboriginal communities and across the province.